Flavors: Natural Vanilla, Natural Chocolate, Unflavoured

 I realize the overall score for this powder may seem harsh at first.
 I break down each score in each section, and it’s almost all done using formulas (to minimize my bias) that you can replicated if you’d like.

-If you think my testing methodology is fair, you can see which protein powders actually scored well on it on my full comparison page.
+If you think my testing methodology is fair, you can see which protein powders actually scored well on it on my page of the top vegan protein powders.

 The way I calculate the nutrition score is to divide the calories from protein, by the overall calories.

 The higher the protein content, the better.
 If 80% of the calories or more come from protein, it gets a perfect score.